abhayp2204/Graphs/create/project.md

 **Graph Coloring**
 In the graph coloring problem, we have a graph that is simple and undirected, and we are seeking to assign colors to the vertices of the graph so that we use the minimum number of colors and no similar colors are adjacent to one another.
 - Coloring maps: In reach region of the map, we place a node, and draw edges between any neighbouring nodes.
 Now take the map away and we are left with a planar graph.
 We then show that a planar graph can be 4 colored, and that would mean that maps can always be 4 colored.
+The idea that we only need 4 colors was debated for a long time, and finally proved in the 1970's.
 - Lecture Time Table: A university typically has several lectures, some of which clash with one another.
 Assign a node for each lecture which has edges from this node and all the other nodes that it clashes with.
 Say we use graph coloring and we get 4 colors.
 Each of these colors would correspond to a different time slot.
 Any given time slot will not have courses that clash.
 Why?
 Clashing courses imply that there is an edge between said courses.
 If that were true, then it would be impossible for them to be assigned the same color.

 **Google's Knowledge Graph**